DIY Super For Dummies (Australian Edition)

 Control.
 Taking control of your super is often the main reason for setting up a SMSF.
 Running a self-managed super fund also gives you flexibility over your level of super contributions, types of investments, tax planning and estate planning.

 Cost.
-Generally, you need a superannuation balance of around $250,000, either on your own or among the other members who are to be in the fund, for DIY super to be cost-effective, according to the Australian Securities and Investments Commission (ASIC).
-If you don’t have $250,000 in super, it may still be cost-effective if you make substantial contributions in the first year or two.
+Generally, you need a superannuation balance of around $200,000 to $250,000, either on your own or among the other members who are to be in the fund, for DIY super to be cost-effective, according to a research report commissioned by the Australian Securities and Investments Commission (ASIC).
+If you don’t have $200,000 in super, it may still be cost-effective if you make substantial contributions in the first year or two.

 Competence.
 Do you have sufficient knowledge of super and the skills to run a SMSF?
 Do you have access to advisers with SMSF and tax expertise, such as an accountant or tax-savvy financial planner?
 You also need to consider whether you’re going to do your fund’s administration or delegate that task to a service provider.